0xPolygon/polygon-docs/docs/security/reports.md

-Polygon Labs periodically assesses the security its products and applications through extensive internal testing and external engagements, such as code reviews, security audits and penetration testing.
+Polygon Labs periodically assesses the security its products and applications through extensive internal testing and external (public & private) engagements, such as code reviews, security audits and penetration testing.
 All products and applications have been assessed multiple times to date.
 Security assessments continue as the ecosystem matures.

-Following are the latest available reports:
+Following information relates to the latest available (and public) external assessments:

 ## ISO27001